Tencent/phxpaxos/README.md

 make
 make install
 ```

+See CMakeLists.txt in project root directory for all building options.

 # How to Wrap Your Own Code Around PhxPaxos.
 ### First choose a single node service.